'Can A Person Change?': Martin Scorsese On Gangsters, Death And Redemption

 On watching movies as a kid because of his asthma

 I couldn't really play sports or anything like that. ...
-My parents are old fashioned ... and [if] the doctor said, "Don't do this."
+My parents are old-fashioned ... and [if] the doctor said, "Don't do this."
 You didn't do it.
 And that was it. ...

-The school was right around the corner on Mott Street and for lunch, I [would] just go home.
+The school was right around the corner on Mott Street, and for lunch, I [would] just go home.
 My mother was working, so I [would] just go in and there was a sandwich waiting for me, or whatever.
 And maybe there was a film on channel 11 in the afternoon.
 And certainly after 3 o'clock I had that apartment to myself.
 It was amazing.

 I saw [Jean] Cocteau's Beauty and the Beast.
 I saw [Jean] Renoir's Diary of a Chambermaid.
 I saw The Southerner.
 I became fascinated by Renoir because his father was this great painter ... and I saw these pictures of the paintings in school.
 I thought it was amazing.
 Especially if the film had subtitles.